CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Experimental Evaluation

 \subsection{Effectiveness of CSI Calibration and EEKNN}

 In this set of experiments shown in Fig.\ref{fig: box}, we evaluate the accuracy of localization using different forms of fingerprints, namely, uncalibrated CSI, calibrated CSI, and RSS.
 Uncalibrated CSI yields poor results because it does not follow the rule that closer points share similar fingerprints due to the automatic gain control.
 Calibrated CSI performs better than RSS in two aspects.
-First, the overall error of calibrated CSI is lower than that of RSS: the mean distance error of CSI based localization is 36.1\% lower than that of RSS in the research laboratory, and 35.6\% lower in the academic building.
-Second, fewer outliers of CSI-based localization appear, due to the high stability of calibrated CSI.\\

-Fig.\ref{fig: box} demonstrates the effectiveness of EEKNN as well.
+First, the overall error of calibrated CSI is lower than that of RSS: the mean distance error of CSI based localization is 36.1\% lower than that of RSS in the research laboratory, and 35.6\% lower in the academic building. {Second, fewer outliers over the boxes of CSI-based localization appear, due to the high stability of calibrated CSI with fewer abnormal measurements.} Fig.\ref{fig: box} demonstrates the effectiveness of EEKNN as well.
 By using an adaptive neighbor portion $\kappa_i$, EEKNN avoids picking up a physically far-away neighbour and greatly improves localization accuracy, especially for corner points and edge points.
 In the academic building with more corners and edges, the mean distance error of calibrated CSI is reduced by 34.1\% while the error is reduced by 21.3\% in the research laboratory.
 Besides, since CSI is more likely to pick up a far-away neighbor as $k$ goes up, EEKNN benefits calibrated CSI more than RSS.
 The mean error of RSS decreases by 11.6\% in the building and 11.2\% in the lab.